Claude for Excel is currently in beta and available to Max, Team, and Enterprise plans.

 Modify critical data such as financial records.

-Perform destructive actions without verification, exploiting Claude's helpful nature to delete or corrupt important data across multiple sheets.
+Perform destructive actions without verification (should you allow Claude to act without verifying its actions), exploiting Claude's helpful nature to delete or corrupt important data across multiple sheets.

 External imports: IMPORTDATA, IMPORTXML, IMPORTHTML, IMPORTFEED, FILTERXML